Understanding class etiquette will help you feel more comfortable during your practice.

 Practicing silence, self-awareness and respect to other students will enhance your yoga experience.
 Most of these tips are common sense and courtesy and some are specific to yoga.

-Non-members will need to make payment.
+- Place your mat as marked on the floor.
 Yoga tags are placed by your mat in class.

 - The few minutes before class are ideal for a short meditation and for setting an intention, so refraining from chit-chat is not just good etiquette but also really beneficial for your state of mind.

+- Turn off your electronic devices before class.
 Leave in your locker or at the back of the room, remembering that others have done the same.

-Please wear clothing that is comfortable but not revealing, keeping in mind you will be moving upside down and into some unusual positions.
+- Please wear clothing that is comfortable but not revealing, keeping in mind you will be moving upside down and into some unusual positions.

-Let your teacher know about any injuries or conditions e.g. pregnancy, that may affect your practice.
+- Let your teacher know about any injuries or conditions e.g. pregnancy, that may affect your practice.
 Your instructor will provide you with appropriate modifications.

+- Honour Your Limits.
 For your safety, work from where you are, not where you think you should be.
 Never force to hold or attain a pose, it is not a competition.
 Practicing with mindfulness you’ll notice subtle differences every single day, so give yourself permission to follow the level that feels right today.